Packet Loss Calculator

 1,500 byte is the maximum transmission unit (MTU) for Ethernet networks and the average packet size on the internet is varies on usage, it can be anywhere between 20 and 1500 bytes.
 If you are unsure, pick 800 or try a few different sizes.

-Use this calculator to better understand how packet loss impacts your network’s performance and optimize your setup for smoother data transmission.
+Use the calculator below to better understand how packet loss impacts your network’s performance and optimize your setup for smoother data transmission.